Oder: Canals and waterway modifications

 The Finow Canal, first built in 1605, connects the Oder and Havel.
-After completion of the more straight Oder–Havel Canal in 1914, its economic relevance decreased.
+After the completion of the more straight Oder – Havel Canal in 1914, its economic relevance decreased.

 The earliest important undertaking to modify the river to improve navigation was initiated by Frederick the Great, who recommended diverting the river into a new and straight channel in the swampy tract known as Oderbruch near Küstrin (Kostrzyn nad Odrą).
 The work was carried out in the years 1746–53, a large tract of marshland being brought under cultivation, a considerable detour cut off and the mainstream successfully confined to a canal.

 In the late 19th century, three additional alterations were made to the waterway: